skip to main content

 The recognition of the Scottish Government of the life-long impact of the early years, and their commitment to ensuring that all infants have the best possible start in life through the development of strong relationships between parents and infants, has led to a commitment to make basic IMH training more widely available to professionals who work with children (Commitment 8, Mental Health Strategy for Scotland 2012-2015) and to the launch of the Perinatal and Infant Mental Health (PNIMH) Programme Board in 2019.

-NES works closely with the PNIMH Programme Board to ensure that our IMH training offers [PDF], which have continued to evolve since their introduction in 2017, are fully aligned with the training needs of the expanding early years workforce.
+NES worked closely with the PNIMH Programme Board to ensure that our IMH training offers [PDF], which have continued to evolve since their introduction in 2017, are fully aligned with the training needs of the expanding early years workforce.

 In order to offer a systematic training pathway that aligns with a stepped-care delivery model, NES have developed a suite of training offers based on the skills levels detailed in the Perinatal mental health curricular framework- A framework for maternal and infant mental health.